 4. Fruits and vegetables

-Overall all fruits & vegetables provide vitamins & minerals along with fibre but certain vegetables contain certain nutrients, eg dark green, leafy veg are a good source of iron, calcium; bananas and oranges are a good source of potassium; some root vegetables are a good source of selenium etc. Thus a variety is a must.
+Overall all fruits and vegetables provide vitamins and minerals along with fibre but certain vegetables contain certain nutrients, eg dark green, leafy veg are a good source of iron, calcium; bananas and oranges are a good source of potassium; some root vegetables are a good source of selenium etc. Thus a variety is a must.
 Fruits are preferred raw with skins but occasionally cooked are okay.

 a.
 Roots and tubers, green leafy vegetables and other vegetables